softputer/kuber-controller/README.md

 #### Intrduction

-This repo is delighted by Rancher's ingress-controller which uses k8s ingress to implement Layer 7 loadbalancer.
+This repo is inspired by Rancher's ingress-controller which uses k8s ingress to implement Layer 7 loadbalancer.
 But in the real world, maybe we don't have third-party loadbalancer support.
 So we have to implement our own loadbalancer.